Know The Differences Between B2B And B2C Order Fulfillment

 - Order size and number of transactions: B2B shipments are large-scale, bulky items that are ordered multiple times in a calendar year depending on the needs and requirements of the receiving business.
 A B2C purchase mostly involves single time lighter deliveries.

 - Payments: B2B payment schemes involve procurement of materials on credit.
-For instance, when a business orders raw wood from its supplier, it will receive an invoice along with the ordered goods which detail the amount owed and terms and conditions of the transaction.
+For instance, when a business orders raw wood from its supplier, it will receive an invoice along with the ordered goods which detail the amount owed and the terms and conditions of the transaction.
 However, a B2C transaction is pretty straightforward, where the customer will order a wooden chair from an eCommerce site and pay at their doorstep when they receive the delivery.

 - Order fulfillment and shipping methods: As B2B transactions involve large shipments, the order fulfillment service and shipping systems used are very different.
 They cost much more, take longer time to reach the destination, and may require sophisticated handling equipment when loaded on specialized trucks or ships.
 B2C order fulfillment offers low-cost which arrives within a week of order placement – sometimes on the same day.